Category: Executive Communication

 🎯 Ready to Conquer Your Fear of Public Speaking?

-After 5 years of presentation terror and treating hundreds of anxiety clients as a clinical hypnotherapist, I created a system that actually works β€” not just “breathe and visualize” advice that fails under pressure.
+After 5 years of presentation terror and treating hundreds of anxiety clients as a clinical hypnotherapist, I created a system that actually works β€” not just “breathe and visualise” advice that fails under pressure.

 • The neuroscience behind why your brain panics (and how to rewire it)